Oklahoma Monthly Retail Trade - Documentation

 Several issues should be considered when using the information provided in this series.

-1) The information provided by OTC is that it includes not only current month tax collections (resulting from actual sales in that month) but also collections from any late reports or penalty payments from previous months.
+1) The information provided by OTC includes not only current month tax collections (resulting from actual sales in that month) but also collections from any late reports or penalty payments from previous months.
 This has the unwanted effect of introducing month-to-month variations in tax collections not associated with actual sales from the business month.
 The method used to minimize this variation is discussed below.

 2) Automobile sales, which are not subject to sales tax in Oklahoma, are not included.